Best daily deals

 Cloud Saving

-Tons of apps have cloud syncing features all on their own.
+Tons of apps have cloud-syncing features of their own.
 Many browsers, including Google Chrome and Firefox, let you sign in to an account where you can sync your Internet history, bookmarks, logins, and other browser data.
 Apps like Pocket Casts let you sync your podcast subscription list.
-Some cloud storage apps like Dropbox, Google Photos, and Microsoft OneDrive can automatically backup your photos.
-Many, many games have cloud saving via Facebook or Google Play Games.
-You can even save your contacts to your Gmail account and they will automatically sync with any phone that logs into your Google account.
+Some cloud storage apps, like Dropbox, Google Photos, and Microsoft OneDrive, can automatically backup your photos.
+Many games have cloud storage via Facebook or Google Play Games.
+You can even save your contacts to your Gmail account, and they will automatically sync with any phone that logs into your Google account.
 Password manager apps like LastPass are great for backing up your login data.
 Before going down the rabbit hole to back up everything, check out what may already be backing itself up on your device!